 The most serious hail events frequently occur in ‘Hail Alley’, the region spanning from Wyoming to Texas.
 This area is more vulnerable to severe hailstorms and takes on more pelting ice due to a combination of the natural landscape, changing environment, atmosphere and temperature.

-Colorado ranks the highest in the nation for hail losses per capita, with almost $151.5 million in industry damages and over 234 hail events annually.
-In 2017, the state experienced the worst hailstorm on record, leaving Denver with over $2 billion in damage.
-In terms of volume, Texas racks up the most hail storms than any other state, with approximately 661 storms per year resulting in $338 million in damages.
+In terms of volume, Texas racks up the most hail storms than any other state, with approximate average of 720 storms per year resulting in $338 million in damages.
 In 2018, a violent hailstorm left a disastrous trail, leaving an estimated $639 million in losses.
 Oklahoma, the third-highest hail prone state in the region, experiences $80.5 million in damages annually.
 In 2021, a hailstorm passed through Oklahoma, causing over one billion in damage, while also hitting Texas and other nearby states.

 Industries affected by hail